 When screen cloth is manufactured, the mesh sizes typically do not directly correspond to the US Standard Sieve mesh sizes that are often used for lab or testing purposes.
 Sweco primarily manufactures two styles of screen cloth, Market Grade (MG) and Tensile Bolt Cloth (TBC).

-For a given mesh size, a MG screen will have a thicker wire diameter than a TBC screen.
-As such, the amount of open screen area in a MG screen is less than a TBC screen.
-The TBC screen can therefore handle a higher volume, but the MG screen will provide longer life.
+For a given mesh size, an MG screen will have a thicker wire diameter than a TBC screen.
+As such, the amount of open screen area in an MG screen is less than in a TBC screen.
+The TBC screen can therefore handle a higher volume, but the MG screen will provide a longer life.

 The positioning device of the mixer combines a vertical index on the ball of the housing and a horizontal index on the rim of

 the clamp socket.

 The correct position for the mixer will vary in individual cases.
 Use this table to position the mixer in relation to tank diameter and height for normal applications.
 In operation, some adjustment of the position may be desirable for best results.